communitiesuk/funding-service-design-utils/README.md

 # Dev setup
 In order to run the unit tests, setup a virtual env and install requirements
-* Checkout the code
+1. Checkout the code
-* Setup a venv and activate: `python3 -m venv .venv && source .venv/bin/activate`
+1. Setup a venv and activate: `python3 -m venv .venv && source .venv/bin/activate`
-* Install dev requirements: `pip install -r requirements-dev.txt`
+1. Install dev requirements: `pip install -r requirements-dev.txt`
+1. Install pre-commit hook: `pre-commit install`
-* Run tests with `pytest`
+1. Run tests with `pytest`
-* If you add any packages needed by services that consume `fsd_utils`, add them into `setup.py`.
+1. If you add any packages needed by services that consume `fsd_utils`, add them into `setup.py`.

 # Releasing
 To create a new release of funding-service-design-utils: